farwaali08/stock-analysis/README.md

 > 2018 Run

 The refactored code fared well in comparison, with a more rapid run time.
-The run time decreased from tenths of a second to hundredths of a second—almost tenfold (note: the initial run times were not recorded, and were slightly slower):
+The run time decreased from tenths of a second to hundredths of a second—almost tenfold (note: the initial run times were not recorded, and were slightly slower, however the dimensions remained the same):

 ![alt text](https://github.com/farwaali08/stock-analysis/blob/ce74a25775776ab55f5607f06ae93c8efcc97ec2/VBA_Challenge_2017.png)